AnkitSinha0/AnkitSinha0/README.md

 # 💫 About Me:
-I'm a passionate web development learner with a keen interest in creating responsive, user-friendly websites and applications.
-Currently, I'm exploring the fundamentals of front-end technologies like HTML, CSS, and JavaScript, and I’m diving into frameworks such as React and Vue.js.
-As a curious and detail-oriented developer, I enjoy solving problems and continuously learning new tools to enhance my skills.<br><br>My goal is to build dynamic, interactive web experiences while honing my knowledge of best practices in modern web development.<br><br>
+About Me:

+I'm a Backend Developer and Cloud/DevOps enthusiast with a strong focus on building scalable, high-performance web applications and distributed systems.
+I specialize in designing robust backend architectures, working with databases, and deploying applications on cloud platforms using modern DevOps practices.

+I have hands-on experience with Node.js, Express, and modern backend tooling, along with strong proficiency in databases like MongoDB and PostgreSQL, ORMs such as Prisma, and in-memory systems like Redis for caching and real-time communication.
+I enjoy building systems that scale horizontally, especially using technologies like Redis Pub/Sub, containerization, and microservices.

+On the infrastructure side, I actively work with Docker, Kubernetes, and AWS, and I’m deeply interested in cloud-native development, CI/CD pipelines, and system design.
+I believe in writing clean, maintainable code and following best practices in backend engineering and DevOps.

+My goal is to grow into a full-stack engineer with strong cloud and DevOps expertise, capable of designing and deploying production-grade systems that are reliable, scalable, and secure. <br><br>

 ## 🌐 Socials: